Jr0dR87/FallingClyde/README.md

 ========================================================================================

 # Installation and Running
-(You need a web server to excute code.)
+(You need a web server to run the game)

 git clone https://github.com/JarrodRizor/FallingClyde.git